malcolmbarrett/metaconfoundr/README.md

 # Code of Conduct

-Please note that the ‘metaconfoundr’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Please note that the metaconfoundr project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.